Medical expert of the article

 T - primary tumor:

-T0 - primary tumor is not detected;
+T0 - the primary tumor is not determined;

 Tis - preinvasive carcinoma;